Scott123180/scottscookbook.link/src/content/recipes/InstantPotSpinachArtichokeChicken.md

 ]
 ---
 Notes:
+- Don't mix the cashews in with the sauce ingredients until the very end!
+It will become too viscous and burn in the instant pot.
 - Nutritional yeast adds a cheesy flavor without dairy.
 It's available in natural food stores or the baking section of grocery stores.
 Omit if unavailable.
 - Avocado mayonnaise, made with avocado oil, is recommended over regular mayo for its healthier profile.
 Veganaise, an egg-free vegan mayo, is also a good alternative for a completely plant-based dish.
 - Some pressure cookers have sensitive burn sensors that might be triggered by this recipe.
 If you know your pressure cooker is sensitive, consider adding 1 cup of water to prevent burning.
 This will make the sauce thinner but helps in cooking without burning.